Michael Greenstone

-Michael Greenstone is an American economist and the Milton Friedman Distinguished Service Professor in Economics, the College, and the Harris School of Public Policy at the University of Chicago.
+Michael Greenstone is an American economist and the Milton Friedman Distinguished Service Professor in Economics at the Harris School of Public Policy of the University of Chicago.
 He serves as director of the Energy Policy Institute at the University of Chicago (EPIC), director of the Becker Friedman Institute, and co-chair of the Energy and Environment sector at Abdul Latif Jameel Poverty Action Lab (J-PAL).
 Under the first Obama administration, he served as chief economist on the Council of Economic Advisors.
 His research interests focus on the nexus between development economics and environmental economics.

 Biography

-Born in the United States, Michael Greenstone earned a B.A. in economics with High Honors from Swarthmore College in 1991, where he starred and lettered for the men’s basketball team, and a Ph.D in economics from Princeton University in 1998.
-Thereafter, he worked as a Robert Wood Johnson Scholar at the University of California, Berkeley (UCB, 1998-2000) before becoming an assistant professor of economics at the University of Chicago (2003–06).
+Born in the United States, Michael Greenstone earned a B.A. in economics with High Honors from Swarthmore College in 1991, where he starred and lettered for the men's basketball team, and a Ph.D. in economics from Princeton University in 1998.
+Thereafter, he worked as a Robert Wood Johnson Scholar at the University of California, Berkeley (UCB, 1998–2000) before becoming an assistant professor of economics at the University of Chicago (2003–06).
 In 2006, Greenstone moved to MIT, first as associate professor (2003–06) and then as the 3M Professor of Environmental Economics (2006–14).
 During his tenure at MIT, Greenstone also held visiting appointments at UCB, the University of California Energy Institute, and Stanford University.
-Most recently, in 2014, he followed a call back to the University of Chicago, where he was made the Milton Friedman Professor in Economics and the College.
-At the University of Chicago, he further holds positions as director of the Becker Friedman Institute for Economics (BFI), director of the Energy Policy Institute at Chicago (EPIC), and faculty director of the Environment and Energy Lab at the University's Urban Labs.
+Most recently, in 2014, he followed a call back to the University of Chicago, where he was made the Milton Friedman Professor in Economics and the college.
+At the University of Chicago, he further holds positions as director of the Becker Friedman Institute for Economics (BFI), director of the Energy Policy Institute at Chicago (EPIC), and faculty director of the Environment and Energy Lab at the university's Urban Labs.
 Additionally, Greenstone currently serves among else as co-chair of J-PAL's Environment and Energy sector (with Mushfiq Mobarak), director of the Energy Research Programme at the International Growth Centre (IGC), faculty director of the E2e Project, a fellow of the American Academy of Arts and Sciences and a non-resident senior fellow at the Brookings Institution.
 In the past, he has been e.g. a chief economist on the Council of Economic Advisors (2009–10) under the first Obama administration, a member of the advisory board to the Secretary of Energy under the Trump administration (2015–17), a co-director of IGC's Climate Change, Environment and Natural Resources Research programme (2010–13), and a director of the Hamilton Project (2010–13).
-Finally, in terms of professional service, Michael Greenstone sits on the board of editors of the Review of Environmental Economics and Policy and has been an editor of the Journal of Political Economy (2015–17), Review of Economics and Statistics (2007-10), and held positions on the boards of editors of the American Economic Journal: Economic Policy and the Journal of Economic Literature.
+Finally, in terms of professional service, Michael Greenstone sits on the board of editors of the Review of Environmental Economics and Policy and has been an editor of the Journal of Political Economy (2015–17), Review of Economics and Statistics (2007–10), and held positions on the boards of editors of the American Economic Journal: Economic Policy and the Journal of Economic Literature.

 Michael Greenstone is married to Katherine Ozment, a secularist writer.